pressly/goose/README.md

     down                 Roll back the version by 1 down-to VERSION      Roll back to a specific VERSION redo                 Re-run the latest migration
     status               Dump the migration status for the current DB.
-Use [--missing-only] option to find out only migrations, missing from the current DB version              Print the current version of the database create NAME [sql|go] Creates new migration file with next version
+Use [-missing-only] option to find out only migrations, missing from the current DB version              Print the current version of the database create NAME [sql|go] Creates new migration file with next version